slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you love a flower don't pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."
 -- Osho*
 > *"A man is already halfway in love with any woman who listens to him." -- Brendan Francis*
+> *"How bold one gets when one is sure of being loved."
+-- Sigmund Freud*
+> *"A mind all logic is like a knife all blade.
+It makes the hand bleed that uses it."
+-- Rabindranath Tagore*
 - Thank you for not loving me.
 It forced me to love myself.
+- she was poetry but he couldn't read.
 - Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
 - I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
 -->